 Team communication is crucial as it allows employees to find their own replacements if they need to leave work due to sickness or need a day off.
 Scheduling software that provides communication options, such as sending emails or push notifications, can be of great help.

 Honor Time Off Requests

 Another vital aspect of effective employee scheduling for any small business is to honor time-off requests that have been made.
 Workers are human, after all, and need to have an excellent work-life balance.
-If you can build a workplace culture that respects your employee’s work-life balance, they will be more productive and engaged.
+If you can build a workplace culture that respects your employee’s say over their timesheet, they will be more productive and engaged.
 Remember, happy employees, are more likely to stay with your business in the long run.
 This can help to reduce employee turnover and labor costs.